replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/04-troubleshoot-3/assignment.md

 - Remember that you can get a resource in YAML format by doing `kubectl get <resource> -o yaml`
 - Also remember that you can save the output of a command to a file with the `>` operator: `kubectl get <resource> -o yaml > ~/resource.yaml`

+- Remember that you can ask for more than one kind of resource at a time by listing them with commas: `kubectl get pods,services,deployments`

+- Remember that you can ask for resources from all namespaces with the `--all-namespaces, -A` flag: `kubectl get pods -A`

+- Remember that you can show extra information, like IP addresses and which node a resource is scheduled on, with the `-o wide` flag: `kubectl get pods -A -o wide`

 💡 Hints
 =================